p7s1digital/hbbtv-jsdoc-template/README.md

 ---
 JaguarJS-JSDoc is by far the most beautiful JSDoc theme in existence, but unfortuantely it's no longer maintained.

-This patched version is a hideous amalgam of every PR and every other patch I could find, all mashed together in the name of progress.
+This patched version consists of every PR and every other patch I could find, all mashed together into one giant hideous amalgalm, all in the name of progress.
 It seems to work.

 Usage
 ---